NVIDIA/modulus/docs/tutorials/profiling.rst

 ^^^^^^^^^^^^

 This is a toy workload, using an Attention layer on randomly generated data.
-But, to make it look like the tools you're familiar with in Modulus, it is configured with Hydra and uses the usual tools (Pytorch Dataloader, for example).
+But, to make it look like the tools you're familiar with in PhysicsNeMo, it is configured with Hydra and uses the usual tools (Pytorch Dataloader, for example).
 Here's the workload:

 .. literalinclude:: ../test_scripts/profiling/original_code/workload.py